zlatanpham/prompt-mcp-app/memory-bank/consolidated_learnings.md

 ### Debugging Persistent ESLint/TypeScript Errors

 - When ESLint or TypeScript errors persist despite code appearing type-safe and correct (e.g., "Unsafe argument of type any assigned to a parameter of type string" for clearly typed variables), it often indicates a false positive, a stale language server, or a deeper configuration issue.
+- **Crucial Insight**: Persistent and misleading parsing errors (e.g., `Parsing error: '...' expected.`) that do not resolve with code modifications often point to issues external to the file's content, such as misconfigured ESLint, TypeScript, or Babel/SWC setups, or version incompatibilities.
 - **Troubleshooting Steps**:
   1. Verify explicit type annotations are correct.
   2. Confirm Prisma schema and generated client types are in sync (`pnpm db:generate`).
   3. Consider restarting the development server or IDE's TypeScript language server to clear caches.
   4. Review `tsconfig.json` and ESLint configuration for any unusual rules or strictness settings.
+  5. If parsing errors persist despite correct code, investigate tooling configurations (ESLint, TypeScript, Babel/SWC) and their versions.

 ## Project-Specific Learnings